Ag tech companies must consider the financial concerns of farmers

 Kristjan Hebert is a farmer in Canada and a member of the Global Farmer Network.
 He is an advisor with a Saskatchewan-based ag-tech accelerator and venture fund, where he gets to see the latest ideas and proposed solutions entrepreneurs are pitching to industry.
-Dans ce Blog, Hebert shares the farmer’s view of important considerations as companies launch in the ag-tech space.
+In this blog, Hebert shares the farmer’s view of important considerations as companies launch in the ag-tech space.

 ______________

-Nominations sont acceptés pour les candidats à la 2022 Global Farmer Network Roundtable and Communication Training program.
+Nominations are being accepted for candidates to the 2022 Global Farmer Network Roundtable and Communication Training program.
 Scheduled to be held in Frankfurt, Germany June 12-18, 2022, the next Roundtable will include a virtual component prior to meeting in person.
-En savoir plus sur l'événement ici.
+Learn more about the event here.